LucyQ19/liriNodeApp/README.md

 ![Image of concert-this](./images/concertThis.png)

-Then the results of your search appears in the log.txt:
+Then the result of your search appears in the log.txt:

 ![Image of concert-this log](./images/concertThisLog.png)